Tiggax/zakljucna_naloga/references.typ

 However, problems and challenges still remain for the optimisation of this kind of process.
-The nature of a batch process generates a gradient of nutrients during the run.
+#done[The nature of a batch process generates a gradient of nutrients during the run.
-This leads not only to a depletion of the nutrients, and therefore a drop in viability and death of the cells, but also to a steady increase in toxic metabolites.
+This leads not only to a depletion of the nutrients, and therefore a drop in viability and death of the cells, but also to a steady increase in toxic metabolites.]

 Cell density and culture life-span can be increased by systematic modification of the culture medium with addition of the most important nutrients to keep the level constant.